Minimising Allergies in Your Home

 Hopefully, these few tips will lessen the impacts of allergies in the home and make it a more pleasant haven for those allergy sufferers!

-Disclaimer: In some states of Australia, the building regulations for Vinyl Planks, Vinyl Tiles and Hybrid flooring varies.
+In some states of Australia, the building regulations for Vinyl Planks, Vinyl Tiles and Hybrid flooring varies.
 Meaning they may not be suitable for areas requiring water resistance, such as bathrooms and toilets.
 We advise to always ask your local Flooring Xtra store for the correct advice regarding the local regulations.
 We also advise to follow the manufacturer’s recommended installation instructions and guidelines, not following the instructions could make the product not fit for purpose, for the area it’s being installed into and void your product warranty.
 To ensure you get the appropriate product for those areas, please contact your local Flooring Xtra store.

 Get Social With us!